WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 Verify the signature of the package with `gpg --verify Wasabi-${currentVersion}.tar.gz.asc` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
 Now install Wasabi with `sudo tar -pxzf Wasabi-${currentVersion}.tar.gz`, and run it with `./wassabee`.
-Checkout the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#other-linux).
+Check out the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#other-linux).
 :::

 :::details